-The IGCSE (International General Certificate of Education) programme is a globally recognised academic qualifications, which follow a set curriculum over 2 years, leading to summative externally accredited examinations (which students sit at the end of the course).
+The IGCSE International General Certificate of Education) programme is a globally recognised academic qualifications, which follow a set curriculum over 2 years, leading to summative externally accredited examinations (which students sit a the end of the course).
 This external qualification is essential as this ensures that the achievements of our students are recognised by every college, university and major employer around the world and we believe they give them a very strong advantage in being able to prove their academic skills and abilities.

-The IGCSE programme provides the perfect foundation upon which students can progress their understanding by going on to study A-Level.
-In addition, the wide range of subjects students will study at IGCSE level also provide an excellent basis for them to study the International Baccalaureate (IB).
+The IGCSE programme provides the perfect foundation upon which students can progress their understanding by going on to study A-Level (as is the case at BSG).
+However, due to the wide range of subjects students will study at IGCSE level, these qualifications also provide an excellent basis for students to study the International Baccalaureate (IB).